Gang war in Haitian capital leaves at least 3 police dead | Politics

 The government has failed to control the violence, forcing many to flee their homes and spurring a rise in gang rapes and killings.

 Observers expect the bloodshed to get worse, especially after the country's final 10 elected officers ended their Senate terms in early January, leaving the parliament and presidency unfilled because of Haiti's failure to hold elections.
-Critics say that has turned Haiti into a "de-facto dictatorship."(AP) RUP
+Critics say that has turned Haiti into a ''de-facto dictatorship''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)